Structure & Content

-If you would like to gain some more practical experience, you have the opportunity to earn ECTS credits for a study-related internship in a company and country of your choice.
-Find out more here the bachelor's guide.
+Would you like to gain some more practical experience?
+You have the opportunity to earn ECTS credits for a study-related internship in a company and country of your choice.
+Find out more here in the bachelor's guide.

 Study abroad opportunities (optional)